nate-watson80/BME547Final/README.md

 * `LICENSE`: Licensing information for the project.
 MIT Open Source

+* `Demo-Video.mp4`: the demonstration video of our GUI client running and the Mongo Cloud saving all the needed information.

 * `logfile.log`: Debugging log for tasks run on the server.

 * `\docs`: Sphinx generated documentation for all modules.